cruisemaniac/cruisemaniac.com_website/content/projects-and-talks/_index.md

 +++
 I've been a fan of self hosting services to tackle my personal needs.

-I run a Non-logging, Ad blocking DNS / DNSCrypt resolver out of Bangalore.
-Click [here](https://qag.me) to get the details on how to start using it.

 I also love talking about tech in meetups and conferences.
 I've got some of them here:

 By far the largest Audience I've interacted with - A talk at AWS Community day Kochi on how we connected 10000 cars to the AWS cloud at Zoomcar.